 Any student residing in on-campus housing may identify both an emergency contact and a contact who will be notified should the student be determined missing by the Office of Campus Safety, and this information should be updated regularly.
+If students do not provide contact information for a missing persons situation, the Office of Campus Safety will default to the emergency contact provided by the student.
 If the missing student is under the age of 18 and is not emancipated, the Vice President of Student Affairs, or designee, will notify the student's parent, legal guardian and/or the student's designated contact immediately, regardless of how long the student has been missing.
 Contact information will be registered confidentially for all students, will be accessible only to authorized campus officials, and will not be disclosed except to law enforcement personnel in furtherance of a missing person investigation.
 Students can register or change their confidential contact through Etrieve: https://etcontent.kenyon.edu/, using the Student Contact Form.